Frequently Asked Questions

 - Treatment and palliation: insertion of esophageal stents, photodynamic therapy of esophageal cancer, minimally invasive esophagectomy (removal of esophageal cancer with small incisions), open esophagectomy, transhiatal esophagectomy

-What surgical procedures do you offer to diagnose and treat reflux?
+What surgical procedures do you offer to diagnose & treat reflux?

 Gastroesophageal reflux disease – also known as GERD – is a very common condition.
 Many patients complain of heartburn and regurgitation of food.
 It is diagnosed with this set of common symptoms.
 We may add a few tests to the diagnosis of reflux, such as monitoring of esophageal pH (which measures how much acid the esophagus is exposed to).
 Most patients with reflux will be treated with medication.
 Occasionally, when the medication stops working, a surgical treatment may be needed.
-At Jefferson, we offer surgical treatment of reflux without incisions.
-This is called endoluminal fundoplication, and is done by endoscopy without any cuts on the skin.
-This is a leading-edge procedure that may help many patients overcome reflux without traditional surgery.
-If you do not qualify for this, you may qualify for a minimally invasive repair of your reflux.
+At Jefferson, we offer the LINX™ Procedure, in which surgeons operate through five tiny incisions in the abdomen.
+With specialized instruments, they place the LINX™ system around the esophagus, just above the stomach.
+This band helps prevent gastric acids from pushing back up into the esophagus from the stomach.
+It also safely allows the LES to open when required to allow for easy swallowing, as needed.
+Patients generally go home within one day.

-What surgical procedures do you offer to diagnose and treat achalasia?
+What surgical procedures do you offer to diagnose & treat achalasia?

 Achalasia is diagnosed with esophageal manometry – a type of endoscopy that measures the pressure at the valve between the esophagus and the stomach.
 In patients dealing with achalasia, this valve is tight.
 Jefferson's Thoracic Surgery Program offers a minimally invasive procedure to relieve the tightness of the valve.
 Most patients undergoing this procedure return home in 24 hours.

-What surgical procedures do you offer to treat diseases and disorders of the thymus?
+What surgical procedures do you offer to treat diseases & disorders of the thymus?

 Jefferson's Thoracic Surgery Program is at the forefront of robotic surgery for the treatment of thymic disorders, such as thymoma.
 The robot allows us to replace an invasive median sternotomy (cutting of the breast bone) in most patients.
 With three half-inch incisions, we can take care of most thymic conditions, including thymoma.